GandhiCloudLab/envizi-api/readme.md

 curl -u $API_USER_PASSWORD "$API_URL"
 ```

+- REPORT_NAME
-- REPORT_NAME : Name of the report for which we need to retrieve data.
-See [meta.json](./files/data/meta.json) file to view the list of report names.
-Here `_Envizi-SetupLocations` report is used.
+    - Name of the report for which we need to retrieve data.
+    - See [meta.json](./files/data/meta.json) file to view the list of report names.
+    - Here `_Envizi-SetupLocations` report is used.
+- GROUP_ID
-- GROUP_ID : To filter the report data based on the Group_Id.
-See [report-parameters.json](./files/data/report-parameters.json) file to view the list of available group id.
-Here `TurbonomicD1` > `ONPREM-DataCenter` subGroup is used.
+    - To filter the report data based on the Group_Id.
+    - See [report-parameters.json](./files/data/report-parameters.json) file to view the list of available group id.
+    - Here `TurbonomicD1` > `ONPREM-DataCenter` subGroup is used.

-#### Sample Result
+#### Sample Output

-The sample result of the above API is given in this [report-data.json](./files/data/report-data.json) file.
+The sample Output of the above API call is given in this [report-data.json](./files/data/report-data.json) file.

+The screenshot of the above output with the important columns can be found here.

 There are 3 locations (`HawthorneSales`, `UCS-DC-10.10.150.38` `vc03dc01`) found under the given group id.

-The screenshot with the important columns can be found here.

 <img src="images/report-data.png">